 - Stop behind the yield line.
 You do not need to stop if you can see there is no-one waiting to cross

-- Make eye contact so pedestrian sees you
+- Make eye contact so the pedestrian sees you

 - Wait until pedestrian completely crosses road before proceeding

-- You may proceed once the pedestrian has reached the other side, even if the lights are still flashing, as long as you have looked to make sure no-one else is intending to cross the road
+- Proceed once the pedestrian has reached the other side, even if the lights are still flashing, as long as you have looked to make sure no-one else is intending to cross the road

 - Stand close to the curb.
 If the crossover has button-activated lights, push the button